 The structural engineer positions the main carpentry, then the secondary carpentry, the facades, and finally, the facade cells are placed on them, following adjustments of the order of more or less 15 millimeters (0.59 inches).

 It is clear that if you did not have such an advanced design behind you, you would not be able to find the correct position of all the elements.
 The two concrete cores have a structural as well as a distributive component.

 The most complex element is the primary structure of the diagrid rods.
 The peculiarity is that the apprehension node of the facade portion corresponds to the cross nodes of the diagrids.
 Our facade is made up of rhombuses 25 meters high and 9 meters wide.
-The facade is for us a vertical construction site.
+The facade is, for us, a vertical construction site.
 The carpenters assemble all the boards of each rhombus.

-A construction of this complexity can only be managed through a parametric design and a BIM model.
+Construction of this complexity can only be managed through a parametric design and a BIM model.

 Torre Unipol Sai - aerial rendering by Engram Studio for Mario Cucinella Architect

 Do the companies that supply you with building materials use the BIM methodology?

 Yes, the companies that collaborate with Mario Cucinella Architects are all companies that habitually use the BIM methodology.
 Companies that don’t keep up are increasingly at risk of being cut off.